madmaxucsd/POLI179-FINPROJECT/README.md

 This project seeks to explore how different ideological projection onto real-world events generates different levels of engagement and response over Twitter

 # Project Outline
-Original Dataframe (current stage, waiting on X API) construction of a unique database of tweets referencing Jan 6th
+Original Dataframe (current stage) construction of a unique database of tweets referencing Jan 6th
+    Signed up for Twitter API
+    Building a dataframe in R using twitter extraction methods found in https://github.com/SMAPPNYU/smappR.git
+    NEXT: Upload dataframe to Python

 Sentiment Analysis .
 Use BERT sentence model to train a deep learning model to assign sentiment analysis to datapoints